2snufkin/notes/GitHub/ReadMe.md

 1. git rebase origin/{devbranch}
 [if there are conflicts solve them -> add and commit with `git commit -am "message"` -> `git rebase --continue`]
 2. compile and build your project
 3. push to remote.
-If there were conflicts use the -f argument.\
+If there were problems and  there is no other way you use the -f argument. but try to avoid using it\
-`hub pull-request -b <dev-branch> -h <to-push-branch>`: you can use the hub command if it's installed
 4. Switch to devbranch
 5. `git pull origin {devbranch}`: update the dev branch
 5. Create a new branch for a new task